I've been a movie enthusiast my whole life and been writing movie reviews for over 15 years.

-Since 90s poster child for independent cinema Quentin Tarantino dropped his 9th movie Once Upon a Time In Hollywood July 2019, let’s take a look back at the past 27 years and the 9 movies he's directed so far.
+Quentin Tarantino dropped his 9th movie, Once Upon a Time In Hollywood, in July 2019.
+Since QT was the poster child for '90s independent cinema, let’s look back at the past 27 years and the 9 films he's directed.

 So, put up your freshly painted toenails and hope Tarantino doesn’t retire when he completes his 10th movie.
 But if he does, I guess it’s cool he retires on such a nice round number.
 Please read this list as if Samuel L. Jackson were yelling every motherfluffin’ line in your ear.
 I think Tarantino would want it that way.